Glossary of Commercial Leasing Terms and Definitions

 Understand the Legalese Before You Sign a Commercial Lease

-Before you sign a commercial lease for office or retail space, be sure you understand the terms of the leasing you are signing.
+Before you sign a commercial lease for office or retail space, be sure you understand the terms.
 Here are a few of the most commonly used terms in commercial leases and their general definitions.

-ADDITIONAL RENT: Additional Rent refers to items that a tenant may be charged for that are not included in the usable square foot or other rent costs.
-These costs can include after-hours services, HVAC, Common Area Maintenance (CAM) fees, percentage rent, and any other costs not included in base rent.
+ADDITIONAL RENT: Additional rent refers to items that a tenant may be charged for that are not included in the usable square footage or other rent costs.
+These costs can include after-hours services, HVAC, common area maintenance (CAM) fees, percentage rent, and any other costs not included in the base rent.

-Examples: Jenna's Jewelry and Jems (JJJ) took over space in the mall for a base rent of $4,000 per month.
-JJJ must also pay a percentage of their monthly sales as required in their less as "Additional Rent."
+Example: Jenna's Jewelry and Jems (JJJ) took over space in the mall for a base rent of $4,000 per month.
+JJJ must also pay a percentage of their monthly sales as required in their lease under the "Additional Rent" provision.

-BASE RENT: The term "Base Rent" refers to the minimum rent due under the terms of a lease that also requires the tenant to pay additional rent based on a percentage or participation requirement.
-This type of lease is commonly executed in retail stores in malls.
+BASE RENT: The term "base rent" refers to the minimum rent due under the terms of a lease.
+The lease may or may not require the tenant to pay additional rent based on a percentage or participation requirement.
+Oftentimes, the base rent may be the only monthly rent charge.

-BOMA: An international professional association that provides “information on office building development, leasing, building operating costs, energy consumption patterns, local and national building codes, legislation, occupancy statistics and technological developments.”
+BOMA: The Building Owners and Managers Association is an international, professional association that provides information on office building development, leasing, building operating costs, energy consumption patterns, local and national building codes, legislation, occupancy statistics, and technological developments.